History in Nagpur

 At the SCG, Sid Barnes and Don Bradman established a new fifth-wicket Test partnership record of 405.
 The two each hit 234 against England.
 It was also a fifth-wicket world record for first-class cricket, and at the time there was only one bigger in Test cricket, 451 by Bradman and Bill Ponsford for the second wicket at Kennington Oval in 1934.
 Wisden reported that brilliant sunshine on Sunday transformed the pitch, which rolled out perfectly on Monday when cricket took place in glorious weather.
 The biggest crowd of the match, 51,459, saw Barnes bat all day.

 More misery for England at the raw hands of Jeff Thomson.
-He took seven wickets in Australia's nine-wicket victory in the second Test in Perth.
+He took seven wickets in Australia's nine-wicket victory in the second Test, in Perth.
 It put them 2-0 up after two in a series they would eventually win 4-1, and took Thommo's series tally to 16.
 The match was notable for Colin Cowdrey being flown out to open at the age of 41, for his first Test in almost four years, but after some typically brave resistance the irresistible Thomson did for him twice.

-A big victory for West Indies in the second Test in Kanpur, despite the best efforts of Indian legspinner Subhash Gupte.
+A big victory for West Indies in the second Test, in Kanpur, despite the best efforts of Indian legspinner Subhash Gupte.
 He took 9 for 102 in the first innings, but after both sides managed 222 first up, Garry Sobers creamed 198 (his fifth century in as many Tests), and Wes Hall - 11 for 126 in the match - nailed India on the final day.

-Till recently, the South African team was notable for its frightening array of allrounders, but the record of Aubrey Faulkner, who was born today, bears favourable comparison with Messrs Pollock, Kallis, Boucher and Klusener.
+Till recently, the South African team was notable for its frightening array of allrounders, but the record of Aubrey Faulkner, who was born today, bears favourable comparison with those of Messrs Pollock, Kallis, Boucher and Klusener.
 He averaged 40 in the middle order and 26 with his legbreaks at a time when South Africa were still finding their feet at Test level.
 His most famous performance came in the victory over England in Johannesburg in 1909-10, when he added eight wickets to scores of 78 and 123.
 He committed suicide in his indoor school in 1930.

 Birth of the graceful Indian batsman Mushtaq Ali, who overcame a propensity to toss his wicket away to average 32 from his 11 Tests, spread over 18 years.
 He formed a fine opening partnership with Vijay Merchant, and in the second Test in 1936, at Old Trafford, the pair added 203 for the first wicket in 150 breathtaking minutes.
 His last Test, against England in Madras in 1951-52, was India's first victory, at the 25th attempt.

 A cricket-playing prison guard was born.
 Charl Langeveldt, a warder at the Drakenstein prison where Nelson Mandela was held, first came to prominence as a cricketer for his ability to swing the ball at genuine pace.
-He made his one-day debut in 2001 and his Test debut in 2005 against England in Cape Town, where he took 5 for 46 in the first innings despite a fractured finger as South Africa won by 196 runs.
+He made his one-day debut in 2001 and his Test debut in 2005 against England in Cape Town, where he took 5 for 46 in the first innings despite a fractured finger, and South Africa won by 196 runs.
 In the West Indies in 2005, he produced one of his most thrilling displays of bowling by taking a hat-trick in the last over to give South Africa a one-run win in Barbados.
 In March 2008, having been left out of the Test side for two years, Langeveldt was called up to the squad for the tour of India, but he decided to opt out after controversy that he was picked over Andre Nel as per Cricket South Africa's transformation policy.

 A World Cup winner is born.
 Top-order batsman Barbara Daniels played nine Tests and 55 ODIs for England between 1993 and 2000 and was vice-captain of the national side for three years in the mid '90s.
 She worked for the ECB as their first National Manager of Women's Cricket from 1998 to 2000.